Shortcomings of Endpoint Security in Securing Business Email

-Businesses are now recognizing that protection that works at the client level on devices, such as laptops, desktops and mobile devices, is limited in its ability to safeguard users and key assets against phishing, ransomware and other dangerous threats.
-Despite the widespread use of endpoint protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.
+Businesses now recognize that email protection that works at the client level on devices like laptops, desktops, and mobile devices is limited in safeguarding users and critical assets against phishing, ransomware, and other dangerous threats.
+Despite the widespread use of endpoint threat protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.

-There is too much for a company to lose in the event of a successful attack to rely solely on endpoint protection - which should be viewed as the last line of defense - to secure their email, and that a comprehensive, proactive email security solutions capable of intercepting malicious attack attempts, protecting against human error and fortifying an organization’s email infrastructure as a whole is needed to make email safe for business in this modern digital threat environment.
-This article will explore the limitations of endpoint security, and how companies can bolster this protection with effective supplementary email security defenses to mitigate the risk of suffering an attack or breach.
+There is too much for a company to lose in the event of a successful email attack to rely solely on endpoint threat protection, which should be viewed as a last line of defense to ensure a secure email.
+Having a comprehensive, proactive email security software solution capable of intercepting malicious attack attempts, protecting against human error, and fortifying an organization’s email infrastructure as a whole is needed to make email safe for businesses in this modern digital threat environment.
+This article will explore the limitations of endpoint security and how companies can bolster this protection with effective supplementary email security server defenses to mitigate the risk of suffering an attack or breach.

 Be Cautious of Endpoint Security Limitations

 Endpoint protection alone, which works at the client level on devices such as laptops, desktops and mobile devices, is limited in its ability to safeguard against cyberattacks and breaches, and should be viewed as the last line of defense.

 Watch: Quick Overview of Endpoint Security Limitations

 The Modern Email Threat Landscape is Dynamic and Complex